sheriffderek/fairbanks-wordpress-theme/README.md

 - [ ] this stage wont be used going forward
 - [ ] dawns dns isn't connected
 - [ ] so - basically - you'll need to build out whatever system you intend to use - and setup WordPress - and then add this theme - and migrate the database
+- [ ] please email derek@sheriffderek.consulting - *when* the site is migrated - so that we can take down our staging server.
+Thanks!

 ## local MAMP setup